PARALLELPROMPT: Extracting Parallelism from Large Language Model Queries: Discussion and Limitations

 \methodname{} inherits biases from its source datasets that warrant careful consideration.
 Most notably, our language distribution analysis in Figure~\ref{fig:validation-language} (in the appendix) reveals strong skews toward English ($\approx$84\%) and European languages generally.
 The substantially lower validation rates for East Asian languages (28-34\% compared to 55-63\% for European languages) suggests systematic biases in our extraction methodology that may disadvantage non-Western linguistic structures.

-These biases reflect both the demographic composition of early LLM adopters and structural assumptions in our extraction approach.
+These biases reflect both the demographic composition of early LLM adopters and structural assumptions in our extraction approach that may differ from broader populations in technical sophistication and prompt complexity.
 While our benchmark achieves substantial multilingual coverage, future work should prioritize language-aware extraction methods that account for diverse syntactic conventions and prompt formulation strategies.

 Beyond linguistic representation, the source datasets (WildChat-1M and LMSYS-chat-1M) capture interaction patterns from early adopters who may differ from broader populations in their technical sophistication and prompt complexity.
-While our sampling approach ($\approx$5,500 manual inspections) provides statistical power for major patterns, conclusions about underrepresented languages and long-tailed categories should be interpreted cautiously.
+While our sampling approach ($\approx$5,500 manual inspections) provides statistical power for major patterns, we view these biases as exposing genuine multilingual challenges in LLM deployments that need addressing, rather than fundamental limitations of the approach.